← Resources

 Delivery and outcome are separate concepts in CueAPI.
 Delivery means the webhook reached your handler.
 Outcome means the handler finished its job successfully.

-import requests
+import httpx

 import os